oasis-tcs/openc2-ap-hunt/MODEL-README.md

 ### :scroll: Licensing :scroll:

 <div>
-<p>Please see the <a href="https://github.com/oasis-tcs/openc2-jadn/blob/master/LICENSE.md">LICENSE</a> file for description of the license terms and OASIS policies applicable to the TC's work in this GitHub project.
-Content in this repository is intended to be part of the OpenC2 TC's permanent record of activity, visible and freely available for all to use, subject to applicable OASIS policies, as presented in the repository <a href="https://github.com/oasis-tcs/openc2-jadn/blob/master/LICENSE.md">LICENSE</a> file.</p>
+<p>Please see the <a href="https://github.com/oasis-tcs/openc2-ap-hunt/blob/master/LICENSE.md">LICENSE</a> file for description of the license terms and OASIS policies applicable to the TC's work in this GitHub project.
+Content in this repository is intended to be part of the OpenC2 TC's permanent record of activity, visible and freely available for all to use, subject to applicable OASIS policies, as presented in the repository <a href="https://github.com/oasis-tcs/openc2-ap-hunt/blob/master/LICENSE.md">LICENSE</a> file.</p>
 </div>

 ### :left_speech_bubble:   Further Description of this Repository :left_speech_bubble:

-This repository is designed to support TC members' work on a formal specification that describes _identify work product_.
-This GitHub repository supports development of the content and change tracking for the _identify work product_ as new working draft level revisions are created and the associated CSDs mature.
+This repository is designed to support TC members' work on a formal specification that describes the _OpenC2 Actuator Profile for Threat Hunting_.
+This GitHub repository supports development of the content and change tracking for the _OpenC2 Actuator Profile for Threat Hunting_ as new working draft level revisions are created and the associated CSDs mature.

 <div>

-<p>Members of the <a href="https://www.oasis-open.org/committees/openc2/">OASIS Open Command and Control (OpenC2) TC</a> create and manage technical content in this TC GitHub repository ( <a href="https://github.com/oasis-tcs/openc2-jadn">https://github.com/oasis-tcs/openc2-jadn</a> ) as part of the TC's chartered work (<i>i.e.</i>, the program of work and deliverables described in its <a href="https://www.oasis-open.org/committees/openc2/charter.php">charter</a>).</p>
+<p>Members of the <a href="https://www.oasis-open.org/committees/openc2/">OASIS Open Command and Control (OpenC2) TC</a> create and manage technical content in this TC GitHub repository ( <a href="https://github.com/oasis-tcs/openc2-ap-hunt">https://github.com/oasis-tcs/openc2-ap-hunt</a> ) as part of the TC's chartered work (<i>i.e.</i>, the program of work and deliverables described in its <a href="https://www.oasis-open.org/committees/openc2/charter.php">charter</a>).</p>

 <p>OASIS TC GitHub repositories, as described in <a href="https://www.oasis-open.org/resources/tcadmin/github-repositories-for-oasis-tc-members-chartered-work">GitHub Repositories for OASIS TC Members' Chartered Work</a>, are governed by the OASIS <a href="https://www.oasis-open.org/policies-guidelines/tc-process">TC Process</a>, <a href="https://www.oasis-open.org/policies-guidelines/ipr">IPR Policy</a>, and other policies, similar to TC Wikis, TC JIRA issues tracking instances, TC SVN/Subversion repositories, etc.  While they make use of public GitHub repositories, these TC GitHub repositories are distinct from <a href="https://www.oasis-open.org/resources/open-repositories">OASIS Open Repositories</a>, which are used for development of open source <a href="https://www.oasis-open.org/resources/open-repositories/licenses">licensed</a> content.</p>
 </div>